Zephyr Wright: End of life, death and legacy

 She had been briefly replaced in her role cooking for the Johnson family by French-born White House Executive Chef René Verdon, who had also served the Kennedy family; however, by 1965 Johnson had disagreements with chef Verdon on creative differences and cost.
 Wright returned to cooking specifically for the Johnson family, and the role of White House Executive Chef was given to Henry Haller.
 Around 1966, Wright taught Luci Baines Johnson how to cook.

 After retiring from service in 1969, Wright continued to live in Washington, D.C.
 She would receive fan mail for her work in the White House.
 In December 1963, Lady Bird Johnson said in an interview with Time magazine: "Zephyr is an expert at spoon bread, homemade ice cream and monumental Sunday breakfasts of deer sausage, home-cured bacon, popovers, grits, scrambled eggs, homemade peach preserves and coffee."
 Unfortunately, during her lifetime, Zephyr was not well credited for her impactful civil rights work and her contributions to the Civil Rights Act of 1964 as she was for her cooking.

 She was married to Sammy Wright, a chauffeur for President Johnson and his family, who preceded her in death in 1969.
 Wright died of a heart condition on April 25, 1988, in Washington, D.C.

 Many of her recipes live on, including her "Pedernales River chili", published in the book Eating With Uncle Sam (2011; National Archives Foundation); and "Shrimp Curry A La Zephyr Wright", published by NPR (2008).
 In 2016, the Kitchen Sisters podcast on National Public Radio featured Wright in episode 44.
 Wright was named by The New York Times in 2019 as one of the "6 Black Chefs Who Changed the History of Food".

+Wright was portrayed in a 2023 episode of the Max series Julia by actress Deidrie Henry.
+The episode depicted Wright's service to, and relationship with, the Johnson family.